 The Stone Tape Theory

 One of the first things that we learn about as paranormal investigators is the different types of hauntings.
-While new categories seem to be added to this all the time, for me there are really only 2 I am interested in.
-Intelligent and Residual.
+While new categories seem to be added to this all the time, for me there are really only 2 I am interested in; Intelligent and Residual.
 If you want more information on the different types of hauntings, you can read all about it here.
 We know that residual hauntings don't even seem to be aware that we are there.
 Sometimes we wonder if it is like the movie 'The Others' where the ghosts are living their life as they know it and think that we are the ones who are the ghosts.
 They are stuck in their time and going about their own business.
 I love this theory and will elaborate more in another post.
-A different theory however is that a residual haunting is caused by what we call 'The Stone tape Theory'.
+A different theory however is that a residual haunting is caused by what is called 'The Stone tape Theory'.
 It is one of those things that we just sort of accept as fact, but does anyone really know much about it?